TIMETABLE – preliminary timetable has been published

 - In sprints, winning heats does not make a difference to qualifying, as the times decide whether you end up in finals or not.

-- Heats will be announced in advance in the Live result service and on the notice board.
+- Heats will be announced in advance in the Live result service.

 Field sports qualification groups

-- Jump events that are carried out in two or more groups will be divided on basis of prior results (SB).
+- Jump events that are carried out in two or more groups will be divided on basis of prior results (PB).

-- The qualification groups will be published on these pages in prior to the games and in the Live result service.
+- The qualification groups will be published in the Live result service.